berkeley-scf/berkeley-scf.github.io/faqs/background-processes.md

     nohup R CMD BATCH --no-save code.R code.log &

-<span style="letter-spacing: 0px;">With a Matlab job, where we redirect
-the output to outfile.txt and the error messages to error.txt:</span>
+With a Matlab job, where we redirect the output to outfile.txt and the error messages to error.txt:

     nohup matlab -nodesktop -nodisplay < infile.m > outfile.txt 2> error.txt &